yereverluvinunclebert/TwinSimplePSD/README.md

 Create a design in Photoshop.
 Save each image element as a simple separate flattened layer, no effects.
 Place the resulting PSD in a folder that the program can access.
 Use SimplePSD to extract the layers to a collection.
 SimplePSD will create a Cairo surface and a widget instance for all layers in the PSD each of which that can have properties and events assigned.

+**Example 1.**

+Private Sub Form_Load()
+    Const PSDFile As String = "c:\temp\your_file.psd"
+    Dim PSD As cSimplePSD, i As Long
+    Dim CC As cCairoContext

+    ' Create the PSD-parser instance pointing to your file Set PSD = New_c.SimplePSD(PSDFile)

+    ' Loop over all layers inside the PSD
+    For i = 0 To PSD.LayersCount - 1
+        Debug.Print PSD.LayerAlphaPercent(i), PSD.LayerPath(i)
+    Next i

+    ' Write all stacked layers as a combined alpha-transparent .png PSD.AllLayersSurface.WriteContentToPngFile PSDFile & ".png" End Sub

+**Example 2.**

     'create the Top-Level-Form
     Set gaugeForm = Cairo.WidgetForms.Create(IIf(App.LogMode, AlphaNoTaskbarEntry, AlphaWithTaskbarEntry), gsWidgetName, True, 1, 1)